mmontori1/Mozart-Musical-Dice/README.md

 I read about this while taking MUSPREF 300: Video Game Music at the University of Michigan, so I thought about creating a program to play the music.
 This Python program generates, plays, and saves the composition to a file called dice.wav.

-#Python Dependencies:
+# Python Dependencies:
-###Pyaudio
+## Pyaudio
 For Mac, install using these commands (you must have pip and homebrew installed):
 ```
 brew install portaudio
 sudo pip install pyaudio
 ```

-###Py2App
+## Py2App
 I found downloading the source to install [py2app](https://pypi.python.org/pypi/py2app#downloads) seemed much easier.
 Go into the folder through terminal and run this command.
 ```
 python setup.py install
 ```

-#Running the program
+# Running the program
 To run the app directly through terminal:
 ```
 python gui.py
 ```
-#Creating the Application
+# Creating the Application
 The app will be created within the dist directory, and can be dragged over to your Applications folder for easy use.

-To create the app:
+To create the app just run the create.sh shell script:
 ```
-python setup.py py2app
+sh create.sh
 ```